Reviewed by Aaron Horn, LMFT

-Eating disorders are a unique group of mental health conditions that severely impact an individual’s eating behaviors, and it can lead to severe and sometimes life-threatening consequences.
-This article will learn about the different types of eating disorders, why they happen, and how people can get help for them.
+Eating disorders are a unique group of mental health conditions that severely impact an individual’s health due to eating behaviors.It can lead to severe and sometimes life-threatening consequences.
+This article will teach you more about the different types of eating disorders, why they happen, and how people can get help for them.

 According to the American Psychiatric Association, an eating disorder can be defined as “illnesses in which the people experience severe disturbances in their eating behaviors and related thoughts and emotions.”

-When people develop an eating disorder, they often have a tendency to be preoccupied with how their body looks and will develop dangerous eating habits such as binging, purging, and starvation.
+When people develop an eating disorder, they often have a tendency to be preoccupied with how their body looks.
+That leads to them developing dangerous eating habits such as binging, purging, and starvation.

-There are many reasons why eating disorders can arise in people of all ages and backgrounds, and these will be discussed later on in this article.
+There are many reasons why eating disorders can occur in people of all ages and backgrounds.
 Eating disorders in children and adolescents are very common, especially in girls, due to their peers, media, and pop culture.
-However, contrary to popular belief, eating disorders in men are also quite common, even though women are more likely to develop one.
+However, contrary to popular belief, eating disorders in men are also quite common, even though women are more likely to develop them.

-Eating disorders are an umbrella term for a small group of conditions, which means there are different types of them, and some of them you may have heard of the eating disorder’s names before.
+Eating disorders is an umbrella term for a small group of conditions.
+You may have heard of serval different eating disorders before.

-All of them can cause serious harm throughout the body, and sometimes it can be fatal due to interfering with how a person receives their nutrition.
+All of them can cause serious harm to the body, and sometimes it can be fatal due to interference with how a person receives their nutrition.

-In the next section, you will learn about the various eating disorders currently recognized in the DSM-5 by the American Psychiatric Association and what makes them different from one another.
+In the next section, you will learn about the various eating disorders currently recognized in the DSM-5 by the American Psychiatric Association.
+You will also learn what makes them different from one another.

 There are three main eating disorders people can struggle with – binge eating disorder, bulimia nervosa, and anorexia nervosa.
 Below you will learn about their differences and the signs and symptoms of each of these eating disorders.

 Binge Eating Disorder